-Growth & Income and Class K designate 100% of the dividends distributed during the fiscal year as qualifying for the dividends-received deduction for corporate shareholders.
+Dividend Growth and Class K designate 100% of the dividends distributed in September and December during the fiscal year as qualifying for the dividends-received deduction for corporate shareholders.

-Growth & Income and Class K designate 100% of dividends distributed during the fiscal year as amounts which may be taken into account as a dividend for purposes of the maximum rate under section 1(h)(11) of the Internal Revenue Code.
+Dividend Growth and Class K designate 100% of the dividends distributed during the fiscal year as amounts which may be taken into account as a dividend for purposes of the maximum rate under section 1(h)(11) of the Internal Revenue Code.